-This is where a coronaproject can help make the days go by faster.
-It’s basically finding something to build on each day during isolation.
+This is where projects for older kids can help make the days go by faster.
+During lockdown, it was basically finding something to build on each day during isolation – but, of course, it works for any time of year.
 It might be a fitness challenge, or learning something new.
-It can be anything that will give you a really nice ‘before’ and ‘after’ (BAA) comparison when the COVID-19 bans are lifted and we’re all allowed out.
+It can be anything that will give you a really nice ‘before’ and ‘after’ (BAA) comparison from start to finish.
+Kids love a “challenge”.

 The thing is, you don’t need to do A LOT each day to achieve a good BAA.
 “Take a habit you want, make it tiny,” says BJ Fogg, behavior scientist and researcher at Stanford University and author of Tiny Habits – The small changes that change everything.
 “Find where it naturally fits in your life, and nurture it’s growth.
 If you want to create long-term change, it’s best to start small.”